 - Yeast: fast-action or instant yeast is the easiest kind to use, because you don't need to bloom it in warm water and sugar before using.

-- Lard: this is the traditional fat used in bolillos.
+- Lard: this is the traditional fat used in Mexican bolillos.
 It makes the bread soft and moist.

-- Sugar: a hint of sugar in bread dough doesn't make it sweet, but simply softens the texture.
+- Sugar and salt: a hint of sugar in bread dough doesn't make it sweet, but simply softens the texture while the sat adds flavor and keeps the yeast from working too quickly.

 - Water: one of the key ingredients in bread.
 Using warm water (115 F) jump starts the yeasts' growth.